openSUSE/dolly/README.md

     This option must be secified before the "-f" option!

   **-K** <hostname[,hostname2,...]>
- :  Remotely terminates one or more `dolly` client processes that are waiting for a server connection.
+ :  Remotely terminates `dolly` client processes that are waiting for a
+    server connection.
 This is useful for cleaning up stale or duplicate `dolly` processes on client machines to ensure a clean start for a new cloning ring.

     The command accepts a single hostname or a comma-separated list of hostnames.